 Anyway, here’s my confession.
 Sometimes I close the blinds and have a dance party with my kids.
 Let’s just keep this between us, okay?
 But the truth is that they love it and it gets my blood pumping.
 I could give you a long list of why I don’t exercise enough, but the real reason is that I just don’t want to.

 Social media can serve as brain candy, as long as you don’t get sucked in for too long or take it too seriously.
-Know that behind those perfect Instagram photos is probably someone who is stressed out and wearing sweatpants behind the camera.
+Know that behind those perfect Instagram photos is probably someone who is tired, stressed out, and wearing stained sweatpants behind the camera.

 Social media can be fun but set some limits for yourself.
 Set a timer for ten minutes to browse on social media, then log off.
+Come visit me on Instagram or Facebook and say hi!
+But keep those limits.
+Try not to get sucked into the social media vortex.
 And if social media causes you stress of any kind, stay away from it for a while.

 Freebies Just for Fun.

-So whether you’re reading this toward the end of the school year, or you’ve only just begun, chances are that you’ll need a brain break soon.
-Remember these tips and if you have any more, comment at the bottom, or let me know on my Facebook or Instagram pages.
+So you’re feeling teacher tired toward the end of the school year, or you’ve only just begun, chances are that you’ll need a brain break soon.
+Remember these tips for tired teachers and if you have any more, comment at the bottom, or let me know on my Facebook or Instagram pages.
 I’d love to connect with you!

 Keep teaching.
 Keep learning.